destenson/iMemoized/README.md

-Below are the benchmark results for computing Fibonnanci value for 35 using a recursive function:
+Below are the benchmark results for computing Fibonacci value for 35 using a recursive function:

 ```
 var fibonacci = function(n) {